 Follow the Victorian Legal Admissions Board on Twitter for news and announcements! @VicLegalAdmin

-New Zealand Practitioners MRA admission schedule has now been released.
+New Zealand Practitioners MRA admission schedule is available.

 Academic Transcripts must be sent to The Board directly from your academic institution by post or electronically.
 Note however that the use of My eQuals is not an acceptable format of delivery.

 The Victorian Legal Admissions Board has released the 2017-2018 Annual Report .

 See the Admission Calendar page for further details on 2019 admission ceremony dates.

 All applications for admission to the Victorian Legal Admissions Board must be made via the online client portal .

 The web stream of the most recent admission ceremonies are available to view.